deltachat/deltachat-core/README.md

 After a successful build there is also a little testing program in `builddir/cmdline`.
 You start the program with `./delta <database-file>` (if the database file does not exist, it is created).
-The program then shows a promt and typing `help` gives some help about the available commands.
+The program then shows a prompt and typing `help` gives some help about the available commands.

 License